FlowFuse/flowfuse/docs/install/first-run.md

 ## 2. Upload a license

-The core of the platform is Open Source and can be used freely without a license.
+FlowForge Community Edition is Open Source and can be used freely without a license.

-In the future, optional features will be available that are not part of the Open Source code base.
-Those features may require a license in order to enable and use in production.

-For now, you can skip this stage
+If you have a FlowForge Enterprise Edition license you can upload it here.

 <img src="images/setup-03-license.png" width=300 />